Improve Executive Presence in the Digital Era

 When you consistently complete documents, finish projects, or produce any other kind of output on time, it reflects positively on your work ethic and your quality of work.
 Not only will colleagues notice your personal standards, but they will also acknowledge your commitment to your company and its success.

-By contributing your own work on time, your actions show that you want your company to stay on track and meet its goals.
-Others in your organization will take note – and such clear demonstration of dedication to a company is a solid foundation for advancing within that organization.
+By contributing your work on time, your actions show that you want your company to stay on track and meet its goals.
+Others in your organization will take note – and such a clear demonstration of dedication to a company is a solid foundation for advancing within that organization.

-Arriving on Time to Internal Meetings
+Arriving on Time for Internal Meetings

 For regular internal meetings, some employees may deprioritize their importance and take a casual approach – which often entails showing up late.
 Even though regular meetings may not often be as critical as an initial meeting or a deal, do not assume that they are not “important.”